Glasco, Kansas

 Glasco, Kansas, located in the southwest corner of Cloud County, is a small town along the Solomon River.

-The area’s first residents were Pawnee Indians living in a village located on the banks of the Solomon River, near where Glasco would later be established.
+The area’s first residents were Pawnee Indians living in a village on the Solomon River’s banks, near where Glasco would later be established.

 Glasco, Kansas area landscape today by Kathy Alexander.